hovojuharyan/mineSQL/README.md

 For the simplicities sake the data will be saved under the projects directory, in files emulating a very basic RDBMS file system.
 The directory name is `dataf`.

-Files are representations of tables, their metadata + data.
+Files are representations of tables, their columnsDefinition + data.
 Metadata containing files are prefixed with `tbl_metadata_` followed by the table name, data containing files are prefixed with `tbl_data_`